bcgov/platform-developer-docs/github-enterprise-user-licenses-bc-government.md

 ## Request GitHub Enterprise user licences

-Contact [Software Central Management](mailto:SoftwareCentral.Management@gov.bc.ca) and cc [Dean Picton](Dean.Picton@gov.bc.ca) <!-- what is Dean's role? this email shouldn't be direct to him, we should advise on the role of the person they need to contact.
-It's best practice to do that for maintenance, in case Dean is unavailable for any number of reasons -->.
+Contact [Software Central Management](mailto:SoftwareCentral.Management@gov.bc.ca) and cc [Dean Picton](Dean.Picton@gov.bc.ca).
 Use the subject line "GitHub Enterprise Request" and send the following information:

 * Private GitHub organization name and whether you need a new organization created or are linking an existing private organization